mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Confirm Changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
+    - Confirm changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
       - Confirm translators have been added
       - Confirm Open Source Components changes have been added
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
 Post to Release Discussion channel with link to request